abstractfactory/cquery/README.md

 cQuery works in conjunction with [Open Metadata][].
 The process is as follows:

 1. One of more directories are tagged with either `class` or `id` entries.
-2. cQuery then operates in a hierarchy containing these tags.
+2. cQuery then operates within a hierarchy containing these tags.

 cQuery supports three selectors; class, ID and name.
 To search for a class, prefix your selector with a dot